SciML/GlobalSensitivity.jl/docs/src/methods/easi.md

 ```

 `EASI` has the following keyword arguments:

-    -`max_harmonic`: Maximum harmonic of the input frequency
-        for which the output power spectrum is analyzed for.
+- `max_harmonic`: Maximum harmonic of the input frequency for which the output power spectrum is analyzed for.
 Defaults to `10`.

 ## Method Details